PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 0 0 0 0 0
 ```

-We can encode this using:
+This can be encoded using:

 ```
 import numpy as np